Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 - Use of pupil premium is subject to continuous close monitoring to ensure that its use is effective.

 To ensure the effective use of Pupil Premium we monitor progress made in literacy, numeracy and writing by free school meals children compared with progress made by all children.
-This information is included in termly report submitted to the Governing Body and with effect from 2014 is first scrutinised in detail by a Governor working party.
+This information is included in a termly report submitted to the Governing Body and scrutinised in detail by a Governor working party.